• Skip to Content

 HIST 010B Development of Western Culture II 3 Units

-This course covers the political, cultural, and philosophical development of Western culture and society through the study of the institutions, thought, literary and artistic expression since 1600.
-Emphasis is placed on understanding the facets of modern civilization by tracing the social, cultural, and political thought of the past.
-This course is intended to be a chronological approach which introduces the students to the ideas and accomplishments of significant men and women in each period.
+This course covers the political, cultural, and philosophical development of Western culture and society through the study of the institutions, thought, literary and artistic expression since 1600 C.E.
+It is intended to be a chronological approach which introduces the students to the ideas and accomplishments of significant men and women in each period.
 (C-ID HIST 180)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L